-Salmonella is a bacterium that causes salmonellosis – an infection that manifests as diarrhea, abdominal cramps, and fever after 12-72 hours of being infected.
+Salmonella is a bacterium that causes salmonellosis.
+This is a bacterial infection that manifests as diarrhea, bloody stools, nausea, abdominal cramps, and fever 12-72 hours after being infected.

-Snakes carry salmonella in their intestinal tract without any signs of illness.
-But, even if you don’t touch your snake, you can get infected because salmonella in snake excrement can contaminate anything they come in contact with – including your snake’s enclosure, its food, water dishes, and your vivarium décor.
+Most snakes carry salmonella (salmonella bongori) in their intestinal tracts without any signs of illness.
+But, even if you don’t touch your snake, you can become infected.
+This is because salmonella in snake excrement can contaminate anything it comes into contact with.
+This includes the enclosure, food, water dishes, hides, and décor.

-The risk of being infected by salmonella from a snake can be reduced by taking the right precautions.
+The risk of being infected by salmonella from a snake can be vastly reduced by taking the right precautions.
 This includes always washing your hands after handling your snake or cleaning its enclosure.
-Spot cleaning your snake’s feces and urates, and disinfecting the cage once a week can also help prevent the bacteria from being transmitted to humans.
+Spot cleaning your snake’s feces and urates, and disinfecting the cage once a week can also help prevent salmonella from being passed from reptiles to humans.

 Salmonellosis is an infection caused by the bacterium, salmonella.
 The infection typically affects the intestines, but it can occur in the bloodstream as well.
-It is among the most common causes of diarrheal illness in people, which according to the Centers for Disease Control and Prevention, causes nearly 20,000 hospitalizations and 400 deaths in the US annually.
+It is among the most common causes of diarrheal illness in humans, which according to the Centers for Disease Control and Prevention, causes nearly 20,000 hospitalizations and 400 deaths in the U.S. annually.

-The bacteria can spread from a snake to a human when an object contaminated with snake droppings is placed in the mouth.
+The bacteria can spread from snake to human when an object contaminated with snake droppings is placed in the mouth.
 Children can get infected by drinking from bottles contaminated with snake feces.
-In 2008, fifteen out of 448 salmonellosis cases were caused by recent contact with reptiles, out of which nine were less than one year of age.
+In 2008, 15 out of 448 salmonellosis cases were caused by recent contact with reptiles, out of which 9 were less than 1 year of age.

 Salmonella is one of the most common germs carried by reptiles and amphibians.
-Research published in the journal, Pathogens, states that the increasing demand for exotic pets, such as snakes, may also increase the likelihood of salmonellosis in people.
+Pathogens stated that the increasing demand for exotic pets, such as snakes, may also increase the incidence of salmonellosis in humans.

 What Causes Salmonella in Reptiles?

-In snakes, raw or frozen mice may be a primary route of bacterial transmission.
-Mice that carry salmonella present a significant risk for individuals handling them as well.
+In snakes, raw or frozen mice may be the reason for bacterial transmission.
+Mice that carry salmonella also present a risk to individuals handling them.

 Snakes carrying salmonella shed the bacteria when they defecate, contaminating their body and any other area where the animal roams and lives in.
 However, note that animals that carry salmonella still appear healthy and don’t show any signs of illness.